pragmint/open-practices/practices/perform-static-code-analysis.md

 They may miss more nuanced or context-specific problems, and sometimes flag good code as problematic.
 Developers should not solely rely on these tools but use them as part of a broader quality assurance strategy.

+### Importance of Developer Judgment

+While static code analysis tools are helpful, they should not replace developer judgment.
+These tools can highlight potential issues, but it is up to the developers to make the final call on whether a flagged issue is truly problematic.
+Blindly following the tool's recommendations can lead to unnecessary code changes and reduce overall productivity.
+The ability to override automated checks ensures that the development process remains flexible and pragmatic.

+### Impact on Code Reviews

+Relying too heavily on static code analysis might lead to a reduction in code reviews.
+Automated tools should complement, not replace, human reviews, which are essential for catching context-specific issues and providing valuable feedback on code design and architecture.
+Ensuring that manual code reviews remain a part of the development process is vital for maintaining high code quality.

+### Continuous Improvement

+Static code analysis tools are continually evolving, with new features and capabilities being added regularly.
+Developers and teams should stay updated with the latest advancements to make the most of these tools.

 ## Key Points

 ### Automated Code Review